 Keyboard Response Times

-Tech product “reviewers” always bring this up when talking about wireless keyboards.
+Tech product “reviewers” always bring this up.

 Because there is a lag (delay) between what you type on a wireless keyboard and when that information appears on your screen.

 This delay is measured in milliseconds, so the average human being won’t notice.

 Unless something goes wrong, in which case you’ll find yourself shouting at the screen because the keyboard is duplicating everything you type.